imlukedewitt/new-abify/README.md

 # ABify

 ABify is a workflow automation tool designed to process large datasets by orchestrating complex, multi-step API interactions.
-It is particularly well-suited for data import tasks that require fetching, transforming, and posting data to external services.

 This project is very much a work in progress